AvrilHunter/RainbowSong/README.md

 # RainbowSong

-Song about rainbows in the key of c-major
+Song about rainbows in the key of c-major!